Creative Learning Initiatives

 Who are you and what do you do?

-I’m Ryan Wetzel, manager of Creative Learning Initiatives the Media Commons and Maker Commons which are services provided to all Penn State students, staff, and faculty by Teaching and Learning with Technology.
+I’m Ryan Wetzel, manager of Creative Learning Initiatives which includes the Media Commons, Maker Commons, and Immersive Experiences Lab.
+These services are provided to all Penn State students, staff, and faculty by Teaching and Learning with Technology.
 We help students make videos, podcasts, presentations, 3D prints, and electronic prototypes as part of course assignments.
 I spend much of my time thinking about how complex media technology can be simplified, taught, and applied in meaningful ways.

 I’m also a dad to two really great little boys, a gardener, a pie maker, and much more.
 I try to incorporate useful technology in everything I do and have a particular interest in the Internet of Things.